Editor’s Note: This is a guest post from Scott Kustes.

 I will guarantee that when you factor in a drink or two each, salads, entrees, and tip, you can’t walk out of a plain Jane restaurant with a date for under $40, let alone some place that’ll serve something as tasty as you can cook up on your own.
 As an example, I recently cooked up 2 pounds of grilled lamb chops with side dishes, salads, and a bottle of good wine for about $25 and that served my date and I and provided leftovers for me to have another meal.
 I couldn’t even have purchased that bottle of wine at a restaurant for $25.

 Be A Man: Learn To Cook

 So what does it take to be a decent cook?
 It’s really quite simple.
 Can you read?
 If you can read, you can cook.
 All you have to be able to do is measure a few ingredients and follow some simple instructions.
-After a little while following someone else’s directions (ask for favorite recipes from your Mom, Grandma, and if you were lucky enough to have a dad that cooked, Dad), you’ll learn what flavors you like and figure out how to incorporate them into your own recipes.
-Deference to someone that knows more than you and experimentation, are yet two more manly traits that go with cooking.
+After a little while following someone else’s directions (ask for favorite recipes from your mom, grandma, and if you were lucky enough to have a dad who cooked, him), you’ll learn what flavors you like and figure out how to incorporate them into your own recipes.
+Deference to someone who knows more than you and experimentation are yet two more manly traits that go with cooking.

 The real key to cooking is simply advanced preparation.
 The ability to think ahead, spend 45 minutes in the grocery store with a list, and pull together the necessary meats and vegetables for your week of cooking makes it easy to be sure Ramen and a can of tuna doesn’t become Tuesday night’s dinner.